-Botnets are networks of compromised internet connected devices (usually infected by viruses or other malware) that can be accessed remotely and used to execute any processes defined by the botnet operator.
+Botnets are networks of compromised internet-connected devices (usually infected by viruses or other malware) that can be accessed remotely and used to execute any processes defined by the botnet operator.
 The word “botnet” is a portmanteau, combining robot and networks.

 The bot operator combines multiple hacked computers, or devices, to launch a malicious program and amplify the power and efficiency of the attack.
-The threat actor can tap into any internet connected object – and our homes are full of them – including Internet of Things (IoT) devices such as tablets, smartphones, smart thermostats and smart speakers.
+The threat actor can tap into any internet-connected object – and our homes are full of them – including Internet of Things (IoT) devices such as tablets, smartphones, smart thermostats and smart speakers.

+Botnets are often used to send requests to remote machines over the internet, are tailored and typically aimed at specific targets.
 They are more commonly associated with DDoS attacks but can be used for automated traffic (e.g. account takeover or card validation attempts).

 There is an increasing number of botnets being made available for hire, read what we had to say on the subject in our recent feature in Computer Business Review.